kehle-labs/gmail-node-client/README.md

-# Gmail Test Harness
+# Gmail API Client Library

-A minimal Node.js + TypeScript test harness for Gmail API integration testing.
+A production-worthy Node.js + TypeScript Gmail API client library for OAuth2 authentication and message operations.
+Designed as reusable, maintainable code following best practices that can be integrated into production applications.

 ## Purpose

-This is a throwaway test repository for experimenting with Gmail OAuth2 and API integration patterns before porting clean code back into the main application.
+This library provides clean, production-ready Gmail OAuth2 and API integration code that can be reused across applications.
+While it includes a CLI tool for testing, the core library code (`src/gmail/`) is structured as reusable, importable modules suitable for production use.

 ## Features

+- **Production Quality**: Full TypeScript type safety, comprehensive JSDoc documentation, fail-hard error handling
-- Exchange Google OAuth2 refresh tokens for access tokens
+- **OAuth2 Authentication**: Exchange Google OAuth2 refresh tokens for access tokens
-- List Gmail messages with optional label/query filtering
+- **Message Operations**: List Gmail messages with optional label/query filtering, fetch full message details
-- Fetch individual message details
+- **Reusable Library**: Clean, modular code structure that can be easily imported into other applications
-- Simple CLI interface for testing
+- **CLI Tool**: Simple command-line interface for testing and debugging

 ## Setup